-What is an Prepayment Penalty in Commercial Real Estate?
+What is a Prepayment Penalty in Commercial Real Estate?

-In commercial real estate loans, a prepayment penalty is a fee charged to borrower if they attempt to repay their loan early.
-When a lender issues a loan, they typically want to lock in their profit for a certain amount of time, so the prepayment penalty is a way to compensate them for their financial loss if the loan is paid off early.
+In commercial real estate loans, a prepayment penalty is a fee charged to borrowers if they attempt to repay their loan early.
+When a lender issues a loan, they typically want to lock in their profit for a certain amount of time.
+Basically, the prepayment penalty is a way to compensate them for their financial loss if the loan is paid off early.

 While most types of commercial real estate loans have prepayment penalties, many also have lock out periods-- a specific period of time in which a borrower cannot repay the loan, no matter what.
-Therefore, borrowers should be very careful when looking at commercial real estate loans with long lock out periods, as these may make it very difficult to sell the property before the lock out period is over.
+Therefore, borrowers should be very careful when looking at commercial real estate loans with long lock out periods.
+In the end, it could be difficult to sell the property before the lock out period is over.

 Step Downs vs. Soft Step Downs